It has never been easier to set up a shop, but never more difficult to run one.

 Retail, like most industries, has been moving linearly and the business models & practices of the past are becoming increasingly irrelevant.
 Digitization in retail is however accelerating rapidly and much faster than we think.

 Technology is playing an increasingly important role and is influencing more of our day-to-day decision making.
-Advanced technologies such as 3D printing, facial recognition, virtual and augmented reality, and robotics are emerging and giving retailers new ways to engage customers and to run their business more effectively, while their costs continues to decrease.
+Advanced technologies such as 3D printing, facial recognition, virtual and augmented reality, and robotics are emerging and giving retailers new ways to engage customers and to run their business more effectively, while their costs continue to decrease.

 The ‘Death of Retail’ or ‘retail apocalypse’ that eCommerce and digital capabilities have caused has however largely been exaggerated.

 Today only around 10% of overall retail sales is happening online.
 Even though this might be growing year-by-year, there’s plenty of room for disruption.

 The future of retail is nevertheless guaranteed to be digitally powered and AI enabled.

 So, what does ‘New Retail’ look like?
 And how can retailers harness technology to protect tomorrow’s sales?